BigPig SEO - Content Marketing

 A more sophisticated strategy is called Private Blogging Networks, or PBN’s.
 Basically, it’s a network of mostly trusted urls with good link profiles, usually discussing believable subject matter and using every programming trick in the book to rank high themselves.
 They are interconnected with links, generating some inertia with the search engines and usually targeting certain markets.

 PBN reps will sell you a package to get links from their PBN to your website for $2-3K per month, to get your site to quickly rank higher.
 They usually work pretty well, until they’re discovered by Google.
-Once that happens, the links are either ignored, or your site could be penalized.
-The worst penalty is a “manual action”, which can take your site right out of search.
+Their tool is called SpamBrain, and once discovered, the links are either ignored, devalued or penalized, possibly your site as well.

 The opposite of these strategies is, we suppose, the “old-fashioned way” (what we do).
 We don't buy links.
-We charge the amount of time it takes to develop links, which can vary from just a few hours to 20 or more.
-It takes longer, but it ultimately works better - getting links to your site from real, high-quality websites that are related to your subject matter.
-Your reputation stays intact.
-Google doesn’t penalize you.
+We charge the amount of time it takes to develop links, which can vary from just a few hours to 10 or more.
+It takes longer, but it ultimately works better - getting reference links to your site from real, high-quality websites that are related to your subject matter.
+Google rewards you instead of penalizing you.
+Your reputation is enhanced.
 That’s why we like links that are built up from known industry blogs, trade publications, news outlets, authoritative authors that work for manufacturers or trade organizations, and the like.
+You have to find and communicate with these people, and they have to find a reason to link to you.
+That's where the hours come in.

 We’ll take one link from the Wall Street Journal over 50 links from anybody else, any day.